HHSAPCompSci2020/capstone-project-group-6-pokemon/doc/README.txt

 Credits:
 [Gives credit for project components.
 This includes both internal credit (your group members) and external credit (other people, websites, libraries).
 To do this:
 * List the group members and describe how each member contributed to the completion of the final program.
 This could be classes written, art assets created, leadership/organizational skills exercises, or other tasks.
 Initially, this is how you plan on splitting the work.
- Classes Written:
+* Completed Parts
    * Kelsey
-      * UML diagrams
+      * UML diagrams updater
+      * README updater
-      * Read me
+      * Javadocs updater
       * Main
       * MenuScreen
       * RuleScreen